How to Have Real Cultural Experiences in Tonga(c) Tonga Ministry of Tourism

-How to Have Real Cultural Experiences in Tonga
+How to Experience the Real Tonga

 The first way you can immerse yourself in the Tongan culture is to stay with locals.
 The most common type of accommodation where you can stay with locals is through guesthouses.
-Not all, but most of Tonga’s guest houses are run by locals, providing a more authentic and cheaper way to stay in Tonga.
+Not all, but most of Tonga’s guesthouses are run by locals, providing a more authentic and cheaper way to stay in Tonga.

 Guesthouses in Tonga